CraftScience/CraftScience.github.io/README.md

    · If a player plays 10 and the opponent plays 3, the opponent's life points are reduced by 1.
    · If a player plays 9 and the opponent plays 1, the opponent's life points are reduced by 1.
    · If a player plays 9 and the opponent plays 6, the player gains an additional life point.
    · If a player plays 8 and the opponent plays 2, the opponent's life points are reduced by 2.
-(Not including +1 or -1)
    · If a player plays 7 and the opponent plays 1, the player gains a special number 71, which can be used in any subsequent turn of the game.
    · If a player plays 71 and the opponent does not play 0 as defense, the opponent's life points are reduced by 3.
-(The computer optimization has not been included yet)
    · If a player plays 6 and the opponent plays 1, the player gains an additional life point.
    · If a player plays 5 and the opponent plays 0, the opponent's life points are reduced by 1.
    · If a player plays 3 and the opponent plays 2, the opponent's life points are reduced by 1.
-(Not including -1)
    · If a player plays 0 and the opponent does not play 5, the opponent cannot infict any damage to the player in that round.
    · Apart from the above rules, a smaller number can cause one point of damage to the player with a larger number.